-There’s a few things that I really love about grilling, the most important thing is that it’s a lot less dishes!
+There are many things that I really love about grilling — the most important thing is that it’s a lot fewer dishes!
 You know that’s a good thing!
-Secondly, you get to cook outside, and that brings you closer to nature.
+Second, you get to cook outside, and that brings you closer to nature.
 And last but not least, let’s face it, it’s fun!
 It’s always fun to gather with your friends and family and cook a meal while relaxing and enjoying the sunshine.
 Good times!

 We choose to cook over charcoal or a wood fire.
 There’s something enchanting about cooking over an open flame fueled by wood.
 You can just imagine the countless generations of cooks who have done exactly that same thing before you.
 Not to mention the deep caramelized flavor you can achieve with a smoky barbecue.
 Now if you choose to grill over gas, I won’t judge you.
 It’s extremely convenient and it’s still a great way to get outside.